Today's Articles

 In 1836, he filed a plan to create the village of New Philadelphia on 80 acres, which he had purchased from the federal government for $100.
 The townsite, divided into 144 lots, was registered with government authorities in 1836.
 McWorter established residence in New Philadelphia with his family and sold other lots to new residents.
 Both Blacks and whites settled there and supported an integrated school.
 It was the crossroads of an agricultural community and, when founded, proposed as being on the route of a planned Illinois-Michigan canal (which was never built.)

 McWorter lived most of his life in western Illinois, with intervals in Kentucky before the American Civil War to buy freedom for his three grown children and grandchildren left in Kentucky.
 For instance, in 1835, he returned and purchased the freedom of his son Solomon.
 On each trip, he risked capture by unscrupulous slave traders despite his legally free status.
-Frank McWorter died on September 7, 1854; by that time, he had bought the freedom of eight more of his relatives.
+Frank McWorter died on September 7, 1854; by then, he had bought the freedom of eight more of his relatives.

 Through his work, he gained freedom for 16 members of his family.
 His heirs used his inheritance to free seven more relatives.
 In 1869, the first railroad was built through Pike County, bypassing New Philadelphia to the north for Baylis, which had a train station.
 Businesses moved there for better access.
 The population of New Philadelphia rapidly declined.
 By the end of the nineteenth century, some townsites had reverted to farmland for cultivation, but other areas were inhabited through the 1920s.
 McWorter's gravesite, located near Barry, Illinois, is listed on the National Register of Historic Places.
 A portion of I-72 in Pike County was designated the Frank McWorter Memorial Highway.